The “inner child” is one of those concepts that is used regularly yet is a little confusing to think about.

 The term “inner child” doesn’t refer to the part of your brain that is reserved for having childish thoughts!

 Rather, the inner child exists as the childlike aspect within your unconscious mind.
-It reflects the child we once were in both her “positive” and “negative” aspects.
-Both our unmet needs and suppressed childhood emotions, as well as our childlike innocence, natural enthusiasm and creativity, are all waiting within all of us.
+It reflects the child we once were, in both her “positive” and “negative” aspects.

 The repressed emotions refer to all of the things you were taught as a child not to feel if you wanted to receive love.
-The result is that you were only offered attention when you obeyed.
+The result: you were only offered attention when you obeyed.

 It’s almost inevitable that this happens when parents, education and society impose rules and standards to help socialize us into becoming functioning human beings.
 In fact, it’s good that this happens.
 Constraints are required in order to understand boundaries and grow as human beings.